xingzhao-ji/lab1/README.md

 # A Kernel Seedling
-This module Adds a virtual file **/proc/count**.
-Reading that file prints the total number of processes that are running right now.
+This module prints the total number of processes that are running right now.

 ## Building
 To build the module, run this command in the same directory where the make file is located